-those based on 1,3-dialkylimidazolium salts, have shown great promise as attractive alternatives to the conventional solvents.
-Ionic liquids (IL) are receiving increasing interest in nanomaterials synthesis due to their properties such as thermal and chemical stability, negligible vapor pressure, immiscibility with both organic and inorganic compounds, non-flammability and recyclability [18, 19].
+and chemical stability, negligible vapor pressure, immiscibility with both organic and inorganic compounds, non-flammability and recyclability [18, 19].
 It is well recognized that the physical properties of a material strongly depends on its size and morphology.
 ILs have been widely used as templates for the synthesis of nanomaterials.
 By modifying the structure of the cations or anions of ionic liquids, it has been shown that their properties can be altered in order to influence on morphology, size and optical properties of nanomaterials [20].

 Until now, various kinds of metal oxide semiconductor materials such as SnO have been used as a photocatalyst in degradation of dye pollutants [21-25].
-However, many researchers have reported that the properties of semiconductors depend on to their crystalline structure, size, and morphology, but achieving high photocatalyst activity is still a challenge [26, 27].
+However, many researchers have reported that the properties of semiconductors depend on their crystalline structure, size, and morphology, but achieving high photocatalyst activity is still a challenge [26, 27].

-As a part of our continuing efforts toward the development of novel, efficient, and green procedures in the rapid ionic liquid assisted synthesis of nanometal oxides [28-30], in this article, nanosheet morphologies of SnO structures have been successfully synthesized by a simple reflux method in water in the presence of 1-pentyl-3-methylimidazolium bromide as an ionic liquid.
+As a part of our continuing efforts toward the development of novel, efficient, and green procedure in the rapid ionic liquid assisted synthesis of nanometal oxides [28-30], in this article, nanosheet morphologies of SnO structures have been successfully synthesized by a simple reflux method in water in the presence of 1-pentyl-3-methylimidazolium bromide as an ionic liquid.
 Different molar ratios of 1-pentyl-3-methylimidazolium bromide and sodium hydroxide were dissolved in water and used as a reaction medium for preparation of SnO nanostructure without calcination.

-In recent years, large numbers of photocatalysts, such as ZnO [31], TiO2 [32, 33], SnO2 [34], $MnO_2$ , $Mn_3O_4$ [35] and CuO [36] were investigated in RBB photodegradation.
+In recent years, large numbers of photocatalysts, such as ZnO [31], TiO_2 [32, 33], SnO_2 [34], MnO_2 , Mn_3O_4 [35] and CuO [36] were investigated in RBB photodegradation.
 The degradation efficiency was observed above 90% in most cases under irradiation of UV light.
 In this research, photocatalytic properties of the synthesized SnO under visible light irradiation were investigated in degradation of Remazol Black B (RBB).
-Some factors affecting such as pH, adsorbent dosage, dye concentration and contact time, were studied to optimize the photocatalytic process of these nanocomposites was also evaluated.
+Some affecting factors such as pH, adsorbent dosage, dye concentration and contact time, were studied to optimize the photodegradation conditions.
+The kinetic of the photocatalytic process of these nanocomposites was also evaluated.